realadvisor/rgm/README.md

 ### Marker

-Wrapper around your component to pass _lat_, _lng_ into _Overlay_ in a type safe way wihout touching props of your component.
+Wrapper around your component to pass _lat_, _lng_ into _Overlay_ in a type safe way without touching props of your component.

 _properties_: